 Saved by glutathione

-Some COVID-19 patients with severely impaired lung function have made seemingly miraculous recoveries thanks to glutathione.
-This New York mom’s story is a case in point.
-As reported by the New York Post, her son James Bruzzese, a 23-year-old medical school student, called his mentor while his mom was very ill.
-Dr. Richard Horowitz, M.D., a Lyme disease specialist in the Hudson Valley who knew the family well, had an idea.
+As reported by the New York Post, her son James Bruzzese was a 23-year-old medical school student.
+He called his mentor while his mom was very ill.
+Dr. Richard Horowitz, M.D., a Lyme disease specialist in the Hudson Valley, knew the family well.
+He had an idea.

 He suggested trying glutathione, an anti-oxidant produced by the liver that has been used to reduce inflammation in those suffering from the tick-borne illness.